International Program Prosposal Guide

 Health: Is the program leadership aware of student health issues prior to departure and is well prepared to handle student, faculty, and staff health issues that may arise?

 Insurance: In order to meet TBR requirements, all TSU education abroad participants and faculty leaders will be enrolled in the iNext basic plan.
-Participants will pay this fee to the DIA.
+Participants will pay this fee to the OIA.
 Faculty should not collect these fees.
 Some programs may be required to purchase a more comprehensive plan or other insurance add-ons, such as political evacuation, depending on the current situation abroad.

 Emergency Communications: Does the program have adequate emergency communications plans?